 - Homeowners with lower credit scores tend to file more homeowners insurance claims than those with higher credit scores, resulting in higher premiums.

-- USAA and ASI Progressive are two of the cheapest home insurance providers for people with poor credit, based on Bankrate’s analysis.
+- USAA, Nationwide and ASI Progressive are two of the cheapest home insurance providers for people with poor credit, based on Bankrate’s analysis.

-- California, Maryland and Massachusetts ban the use of credit as a rating factor.
+- California, Maryland and Massachusetts ban the use of credit as a rating factor for homeowners insurance.

 How does credit affect your insurance rates?